inverno-io/inverno-core/doc/reference-guide.md

 ## Prerequisites

-In this documentation, we’ll assume that you have a working knowledge of [Inversion of Control][inversion-of-control] and [Dependency Injection][dependency-injection] principles as well as [Object Oriented Programming][object-oriented-programming].
+In this documentation, we’ll assume that you have a working knowledge of [Inversion of Control][inversion-of-control] and [Dependency Injection][dependency-injection] principles as well as [Object-Oriented Programming][object-oriented-programming].

 ## Overview